 \section{Sampling-based PWA model predictive control}

-Model predictive control (MPC) is widely employed for achieving optimal performance and treating various constraints.
-At each sampling instant, the prediction is made by the plant model, the basic idea of MPC is to take the prediction into a constrained optimization index, converting the index to a convex quadratic programming (QP) problem and minimizing it online to obtain a sequence of control input.
-Subsequently, only the control input related to the sampling instant is applied, according to the receding horizon strategy.
+MPC is widely employed to achieve optimal performance under various complicated constraints. \emph{Prediction}: At each sampling instant, the ahead predictions over a finite prediction horizon are generated by the dynamical model. \emph{Optimization}: Take the predictions into a constrained optimization index, converting the index to a convex QP problem, then minimizing it online to get a control input sequence. \emph{Control}: According to the receding horizon mechanism, only the input signal related to the current instant is adopted.